awslabs/amazon-quicksight-embedding-sdk/README.md

 ### Getting Started
 &nbsp;

 Use `embedDashboard` method to embed a QuickSight dashboard.
-It returns a promise of `DashboardFrame` type.
+It returns a promise of `DashboardExperience` type.

 ```typescript
 export class DashboardExperience extends BaseExperience<DashboardContentOptions, InternalDashboardExperience, IDashboardExperience, TransformedDashboardContentOptions, DashboardExperienceFrame> {